GrbavaCigla/django-rest-framework-passwordless/README.md

 ![splash-image]
 ![ci-image]

+> __NOTE: This is a fork that aims to make this library production ready.
+I am reviewing code from the community and implementing some features myself to speed up the development.
+If you want to help, please make an issue or a pull request.__

 drfpasswordless is a quick way to integrate ‘passwordless’ auth into your Django Rest Framework project using a user’s email address or mobile number only (herein referred to as an alias).